TrueLunacy/HolostreetsLatex/README.md

 `no-images` as an option removes rendering images from the output.
 This can speed up compilation times, but isn't suitable for a final publish.

+An example LaTeX file is provided in the example folder, showcasing the features of this class file.

 ### Fonts

 This template uses five fonts.
 You can override the font setup as follows.